 \subsection{Ablation Studies}

-In the ablation studies, we investigate the influence of temporal modeling on queries, backbone network selection, number of encoders, number of decoders, coefficient of focal loss, different training schedulers, number of queries and auxiliary supervisions. \\

-\textbf{Number of Transformer Encoder and Decoder Blocks} In Table~\ref{tab:ablation}~(a) and (b), we first change the number of transformer encoder and decoder blocks to evaluate if deeper architecture improves the performance.
+\textbf{Number of Encoder and Decoder Blocks} In Table~\ref{tab:ablation_encdec}, we change the number of transformer encoder and decoder blocks to evaluate if deeper architecture improves the performance.
 We set $N_{enc}=1, 2$ and $N_{dec}=1, 2$ due to the GPU memory constraints.
-It shows that the model benefits from deeper architecture as CNN-based models. \\
+It shows that the model benefits from deeper architecture like other CNN-based models.

-\textbf{Coefficient of Focal Loss} Since we observe that the loss value of focal loss is much smaller than dice loss and temporal consistency loss, we add a balanced coefficient $\lambda$ for focal loss and test the performance under different values of $\lambda$.
-It shows that improving coefficient of focal loss could improve temporal consistency as shown in Table~\ref{tab:ablation}~(c) and we choose $\lambda=5$ for the final model. \\
+\textbf{Coefficient of Focal Loss} Since we observe that the loss value of the focal loss is much smaller than dice loss and temporal consistency loss, we add a balanced coefficient $\lambda$ for focal loss and test the performance under different values of $\lambda$.
+It shows that improving the coefficient of focal loss could improve temporal consistency as shown in Table~\ref{tab:ablation_coefficient} and we choose $\lambda=5$ for the VMFormer and following experiments.

-\textbf{Training Scheduler} In all ablation studies above, we use 12-epochs training setting for fair comparisons.
-We view 12-epochs setting as $1\times$ training scheduler and extends the training scheduler to $2\times$ and $3\times$ to evaluate the effect of longer training scheduler considering recent vision transformer works~\cite{carion2020end,zhu2020deformable} show that they require longer training schedulers for better convergence. $2\times$ and $3\times$ denote 24-epochs and 36-epochs training, the learning rates are decayed at the 12th/18th and 20th/30th epoch by a factor of 0.1, respectively.
-Experiments show that longer training scheduler consistently improve performance of VMFormer as shown in Table~\ref{tab:ablation}~(d). \\
+\textbf{Training Epochs} In all ablation studies above, we use a 12-epochs training setting for fair comparisons.
+We extend the training scheduler to 24 and 36 epochs to evaluate the effect of a longer training scheduler, considering that recent vision transformer works~\cite{carion2020end,zhu2020deformable} require longer training schedulers for better convergence.
+The learning rates decayed at the 12th/18th and 20th/30th epoch by 0.1, respectively.
+Experiments show that a longer training scheduler consistently improves the performance of VMFormer as shown in Table~\ref{tab:ablation_scheduler}.

-\textbf{Number of Queries} During training, we also change the input length of video clips and evaluate them in Table~\ref{tab:ablation}~(e).
-We set both the length of training samples and the number of queries to $T=1,5$ and $10$ respectively.
-It shows that $T=5$ reaches the best performance while since we set batch size to 1 when $T=10$ due to the GPU memory constraints, we believe there is still more potential for longer training samples. \\